Skip to Main Content

 Beyond the due-diligence of every campus member, a significant part of our cloud storage security processes are tools and internal audits that support compliance, help identify and mitigate potential risks, and reduce or eliminate information security breaches.

-Prisma by Palo Alto Networks is an automatic data protection tool that helps ensure that files containing Level 1 data housed within Microsoft 365 tools are stored properly and securely.
-Prisma is like a "Roomba for cloud file storage," and automatically notifies you if a file needs to be moved to a secure storage location.
+Purview DLP by Microsoft is an automatic data protection tool that helps ensure that files containing Level 1 data housed within Microsoft 365 tools are stored properly and securely.
+Think of it like a "Roomba for cloud file storage."
+Purview DLP will automatically notify you if a file needs to be moved to a secure storage location.

-Note: On occasion, Prisma's scans may return a "false positive" - meaning that a flagged file may not actually contain Level 1 data.
-If you think your file has been flagged in error, you can request that the alert be removed.
+On occasion, Microsoft Purview DLP scans may return a "false positive" - meaning a flagged file may not actually contain Level 1 data.
+If you think your file has been flagged in error, you can override the alert by providing a justification.

 Identity Finder/Spirion